People with chronic back and neck pain are no strangers to sleep disorders, but relief is possible.

 To combat insomnia, you need to understand its root cause.
 In about half of cases, insomnia is a result of a mental or emotional condition, such as anxiety or depression (both of which are common in people with chronic back or neck pain).

-Insomnia and chronic pain: A glimpse into the research
+Insomnia and chronic pain: a glimpse into the research

 When exploring the relationship between chronic pain and insomnia, researchers have found it’s not as simple as pain causing insomnia — though pain certainly plays a big role.
 Below are findings from three studies to help illustrate the connection between chronic spine pain and insomnia.

 - Chronic pain and insomnia are close companions.
-And addressing your back pain early has benefits beyond your spine.
+Addressing your back pain early has benefits beyond your spine.
 A 2013 study published in the Journal of Orthopaedic Surgery (Hong Kong) found that nearly half of its study subjects had both chronic back pain and insomnia.
 As part of the research team’s conclusions, they recommended back pain be treated early to avoid serious complications from insomnia.

 - Poor sleep equals more pain?
-Well, not so much more pain but more feelings of pain.
+Not so much more pain but more feelings of pain.
 A 2012 study in the journal Sleep found that insomnia can heighten your perception of pain the next day.
 While poor sleep doesn’t cause additional pain, it can make you extra sensitive to the sensation of pain.

 - Is cognitive behavioral therapy for insomnia the answer?
 A study published in 2010 in Sleep Medicine reviewed three previous studies that followed patients who had chronic pain and underwent cognitive behavioral therapy for insomnia.
 The results of the previous studies showed that cognitive behavioral therapy for insomnia can effectively treat sleep problems in patients with chronic pain.
 You can learn more about cognitive behavioral therapy for insomnia below.